 Factsheet for measure FI-2023-1/2802 – measures in Finland

 Russia's invasion of Ukraine has affected Europe's energy supply and energy prices.
-The government of Finland stated in the most recent negotiations for budget amendments that a return to the old prices is unlikely to happen in the near future.
-Thus, the government has introduced a measure package to assist citizens to cope with the high energy prices.
-In addition to the reduction in the value added tax on energy plans to introduce a four-month temporary electricity tax deduction on income taxation targeting lower-income taxpayers.
+The government of Finland stated in the most recent negotiations for budget amendments that it is unlikely that prices will return to their pre-war levels in the near future.
+Thus, the government introduced a measure to assist citizens with the high energy prices.
+In addition to the reduction in the value added tax on energy , the measure introduces a four-month temporary electricity tax deduction on income taxation targeting lower-income taxpayers.

-The government of Finland has announced a plan to introduce a four-month temporary tax deduction on income taxation for lower-income taxpayers.
-Only one person per household is eligible for the deduction.
+The government of Finland announced a plan for a four-month temporary tax deduction on income tax for lower-income individuals.
+One person per household is eligible for the deduction.
 The details of the measure are still to be determined and the government has not yet elaborated on how the measure will work in practice.
 The electricity tax credit is aimed at people who pay enough tax to qualify for a household tax deduction, while a temporary electricity allowance has been announced for those paying little or no tax.

-In the preliminary preparations, the deduction could be claimed if the household electricity bill exceeds €500 per month.
-Of bills above €500, 60% of the amount would be eligible for a deduction.
-The upper limit in the preparatory documents was set at €1,500.
-In the same model, the maximum amount that could be subsidised would be €600 per month and €2,400 per year.
-The subsidy would be available from January to April 2023.
+The deduction can be claimed if the household electricity bill exceeds €500 per month.
+Of bills above €500, 60% of the amount will be eligible for a deduction.
+The upper limit in the preparatory documents is set at €1,500.
+The maximum amount that can be subsidised is €600 per month and €2,400 per year.
+The subsidy was available from January to April 2023.

-The government has earmarked €300 million for the deduction in the latest budget amendment.
+The government has earmarked €300 million for this measure.

 More than 100,000 citizens are expected to be eligible for the deduction.